ni/semi-test-library-dotnet/docs/UserGuide/LocatingExamples.md

 # Locating Examples

-Examples for how to use the Semiconductor Test Library (STL) are available on GitHub and are also included as part of the STS Software install.
+Examples for how to use the Semiconductor Test Library (STL) are available on GitHub and are also installed with STS Software.

 - GitHub Location: [semi-test-library-dotnet/Examples](https://github.com/ni/semi-test-library-dotnet/tree/main/Examples/source)
 - Installed Location: `C:\Users\Public\Documents\National Instruments\NI_SemiconductorTestLibrary\Examples`

 Reference the GitHub location for the latest version of the examples or to browse the example code source online.
 When on a system with STS Software installed, reference the examples from their installed location.
-The version of the examples included in the STS Software install will match their state at the time of the specific STL release used by the STS Software version.
+The installed version of an example matches the state of the example at the time of the STL release consumed by the installed STS Software version.

 Refer to the [STS Software Version Compatibility](https://ni.github.io/semi-test-library-dotnet/UserGuide/Overview.html#sts-software-version-compatibility) table for more details.

 > [!NOTE]